cysouw/diathesis/text/c01_introduction.md

 - Es ist bekannt, dass der Großvater seiner Enkelin einen Witz zu erzählen pflegte.
 :::

 The constructions listed in this chapter are not haphardly collected out of some infinite pool of possible analytical combinations of verb forms.
 Quite to the contrary, the constructions listed here are claimed to be an exhaustive list of all epithetical German verb forms.
 Only a few rare and/or old-fashioned constructions are left out from this summary (but they can still be found in the following data chapters).
-The list of major epitheses in this chapter is quite long (about 25 constructions), but manageable.
+The list of major epitheses in this chapter is quite long (about 40 constructions), but manageable.
 Any 1000-plus-page grammar could easily add a few pages listing them all (or at least the most commonly attested ones).
-This number of epitheses is also quite a bit less than the number of major diatheses presented in the previous chapter (about 75 constructions).
-This indicates that from a purely grammatical perspective, diathesis is a three-times more elaborate topic than epithesis.
+This number of epitheses is also quite a bit less than the number of major diatheses presented in the previous chapter (about 80 constructions).
+This indicates that from a purely grammatical perspective, diathesis is about a two-times more elaborate topic than epithesis.

 #### Characterising epitheses {.unnumbered}

 The epitheses listed in this chapter map out all grammaticalised verbal categories of the German language.
 However, it is crucial to realise that not every lexical verb can be combined with each of these constructions.
-Just as with diatheses, each epithesis has a limited domain of applicability, i.e. each epithesis has a specific set of verbs that it can be applied to (cf. [@sec:intro-domain-of-application]).
+Just as with diatheses, each epithesis has a limited domain of applicability, i.e. each epithesis has a specific set of verbs to which can be applied (cf. [@sec:intro-domain-of-application]).
 It is a very worthwhile future endeavour to specify these domains in more detail than I have been able to do here.
 Additionally, this restricted applicability means that one cannot simply take a random lexical verb and paradigmatically list all different epithetical forms for this verb, like traditional grammars like to do with tense forms.
-Quite to the contrary, it becomes a matter of lexicography to enumarate the epitheses that are compatible with each individual verb.
+Quite to the contrary, it becomes a matter of lexicographic research to determine which epitheses are compatible with each individual verb.

 Epitheses mostly express a rather clear semantic content, but they are not obligatorily used to express that content.
 For example, the *pflegen + Infinitiv* epithesis, as mentioned above, expresses a habitual aspect.
 However, this construction is far from the only way to express habituality in German.
 Habitual aspect will typically be expressed by a simple present verb from with some specific adverbs, like *regelmäßig* 'regularly' or a concrete timeframe with *jeden*, like *jeden Morgen* 'every morning'.
 So, the characterisation of *pflegen + Infinitiv* as an habitual verb form is actually only part of the story.
-What needs to be added is a more detailed description of the kind of contexts in which this construction is actually used, instead of other options available to the speaker.
+What needs to be added in future research is a more detailed description of the kind of contexts in which this construction is actually used, in contrast to  other options available to the speaker.

 This desideratum holds for all epitheses discussed here: it is necessary to specify what determines their usage.
-A famous case in point here is the *werden + Infinitive* construction, which is called *Futur* in the German grammatical tradition.
+A famous case in point here is the *werden + Infinitive* construction, which is called *Futur* in the German grammatical tradition (see [@sec:infinitive-werden-modal]).
 This construction can indeed express events in the future, so the name *Futur* is not wrong.
 However, future event are much more commonly expressed with a simple present tense verb form.
-So, a more detailed characterisation of the *werden + Infinitiv* is necessary to explain when it is actually used (see [@sec:infinitive-werden-modal]).
+So, a more detailed characterisation of the *werden + Infinitiv* is necessary to explain when it is actually used.

-#### Classification of epitheses {.unnumbered}
+#### Classifying epitheses {.unnumbered}

-The epithetical constructions listed in this chapter are basically organised along the lines of the ~~TAME~~ categorisation (tense-aspect-mood-evidentiality).
+The epithetical constructions listed in this chapter are basically organised along the lines of the ~~TAME~~ categorisation (tense-aspect-modality-evidentiality).
 This subdivision is not always clear-cut, it is more of a continuum.
 This means that the placement of a specific construction in one or the other group is more a matter of practical convenience than of strict definitional categorisation.

 ~~Tense~~ will almost not be mentioned here, mainly because it does not play an important role in German epithesis.
-The discussion of ~~aspect~~ is separated into two kinds: temporal aspect ([@sec:epithesis-temporal-aspect]) and spatial aspect ([@sec:epithesis-spatial-aspect]). ~~Mood~~ includes the well-described modal verbs, but also some other less-widely discussed modal constructions ([@sec:epithesis-mood]). ~~Evidentiality~~ deals with the marking evidence that the speaker has for a statement.
+The discussion of ~~aspect~~ is separated into two kinds: temporal aspect ([@sec:epithesis-temporal-aspect]) and spatial aspect ([@sec:epithesis-spatial-aspect]). ~~Modality~~ includes the well-described modal verbs, but also some other less-widely discussed modal constructions ([@sec:epithesis-mood]). ~~Evidentiality~~ deals with the marking evidence that the speaker has for a statement.
 This turns out to be a very useful category for the analysis of various German epithetical constructions ([@sec:epithesis-evidentiality]).

 Aditionally, I have added a section with epithetical construction that change the ~~participant affectedness~~ ([@sec:epithesis-affectedness]).
 These constructions are intermediates between epithesis and diathesis.
 Structurally they are clearly epithetic, because there is no role-remapping.
 Yet, these constructions express a change in the relation between the participants and the lexical verb, so they might functionally be included in the realm of diathesis.